yuutayamada/xterm-keybinder-el/README.md

 | s or s-S   | from space to "~" (almost 8 bits characters without control sequences)
 | H or H-S   | same as s-S, but use Hyper modifier

+Also this package enables C-m and C-i keybinds as A-m and A-i, but if you don't set A-m and A-i keys, automatically those keys refer to original keybinds.
+So basically you don't need care about that until you want to configure those keys.
+(See also enable C-m and C-i keys section)

 ## Prerequisite
 1. XTerm (of course)